Introducing Divergence for Infinite Probabilistic Models: Divergence of Markov chains

 \begin{definition}[divergent Markov chain] Let $\mathcal M$ be a Markov chain, $s_0\in S$ and $A\subseteq S$.
 We say that $\mathcal M$ is \emph{divergent} w.r.t. $s_0$ and $A$ if there exist two computable functions $f_0$ and $f_1$ from $S$ to $\real_{\geq 0}$ such that: \begin{itemize} \item For all $0<\theta<1$, $\prob_{\mathcal M,s_0}(\mathbf{F} f_0^{-1}([0,\theta]))\leq \theta$; \item For all $s\in S$, $\prob_{\mathcal M,s}(\mathbf{F} A)\leq f_1(s)$; \item For all $0<\theta<1$, $\{s \mid f_0(s) \geq \theta \wedge f_1(s) \geq \theta\} \cap Post_{\mathcal M}^*(\{s_0\})$ is finite. \end{itemize} \end{definition}

 {\bf Observation and illustration.} Let us remark that there cannot exist, for general Markov chains, an algorithm to decide the existence of such functions $f_0,f_1$ and when they exist, to compute them.
 But as shown later on there exist some simple sufficient conditions for divergence.
 Figure~\ref{fig:diver} illustrates the notion of divergence: for any $\theta$, the set of reachable states from $s_0$ after discarding the ones related to the conditions specified by $f_0$ and $f_1$ is finite.
+Intuitively, states with $f_0(s) \le \theta$ can be pruned because they are unlikely to be reached; states with $f_1(s) \le \theta$ can be discarded because they are unlikely to reach A. Divergence can be considered as the complement of decisiveness in some particular cases, such as simple random walks.